 Because my students were still learning to read I steered clear of text heavy methods.
 In fact, the resources I am sharing are only intended to act as a visual supplement to a combination of rote and aural teaching.
 The visual stimulus is also intended to help students and parents recall tunes learned in lessons when practicing at home without the help of the teacher.

 Each song-sheet has a diagram of a keyboard with a blue ‘x’ over any key used in the tune.
 A ‘sleeping ladybug’ can be found on the starting note.
 To determine the order and length of pitches students will have to rely on their aural skills and imitation as needed.

 There are many ways to incorporate ‘X Marks the Spot’ resources into your piano lessons, here are some ideas to get you started.
 You will find some students will require more/less scaffolding than others, be aware this is not a definitive list.

-- Sing the song: The first thing I get students to do is learn to sing the song with both lyrics and solfege.
-If they don’t know it you can encourage parents to play or sing the song for them at home or instead find a song they do know already.
+- Sing the song – The first thing I get students to do is learn to sing the song, this is also a great time to incorporate dance and movement!
+If they don’t know the tune already you can replace it with one they are familiar with or encourage family to sing it with them at home.

 - Copy-cat: Break the song into pieces and model for the student, getting them to copy/imitate what you are playing.
+Ensure you are singing the tune while you play!
 Alternatively….

-- Sing short excerpts and ask the student to try and play the song back to you.
+- Sing short excerpts and ask the student to try play the excerpt on the piano.
 I am genuinely surprised how easily some young beginners are able to do this!